reduxjs/redux/CONTRIBUTING.md

 ## Reporting Issues and Asking Questions

-Before opening an issue, please search the [issue tracker](https://github.com/reactjs/redux/issues) to make sure your issue hasn’t already been reported.
+Before opening an issue, please search the [issue tracker](https://github.com/reactjs/redux/issues) to make sure your issue hasn't already been reported.

 ### Bugs and Improvements